Node:Mathematical functions, Next:Questions for Chapter 13, Previous:Common library functions, Up:Libraries

 caveats about macro parameters apply.
 (See Macro functions.)
 All of

-these functions require parameters of type double
+these functions require parameters of type double or long

-.
+float.
 Constants used must be written in floating point form: for

-instance, write 7.0
+instance, write 7.0 instead of just 7.

 Here is a list of some functions you can expect to find in the headers